enasisnetwork/encommon/README.md

 # Enasis Network Common Library

-> :children_crossing: This project has not released its first major version.
+> :warning: This project has not released its first major version.

 Common classes and functions used in various public and private projects.